Thai city buildings. Two different jobs: researching the market and closing the sale

 How to unbundle without overcomplicating it

 Step one: accept that the agent who sources the listing is not the person who should underwrite it.
 This sounds obvious in writing and is almost universally violated in practice.
 The moment you ask the agent "is this a good deal?", you have asked the closer to also be the researcher.
 They will answer.
 The answer will be biased by the structure they operate inside.
-The bias is not personal — it is mechanical.
+The bias is not personal.
+It is mechanical.

 Step two: commission the research function separately.
 The cheapest version is a published framework you run yourself, like the Thailand Underwriting Protocol, priced at $20 because the cost-of-entry should not be the obstacle.
 The done-for-you version is a written underwrite of the specific unit, delivered in around five days.
 Either way, the research happens outside the transactional chain.

 Step three: take the research output to the transactional agent.
 If the research clears the unit, instruct the agent to close.
 If the research kills the unit, walk and use the framework on the next one.
-The agent's job is unchanged by the unbundling — they still get paid by the seller on the deals that close.
+The agent's job is unchanged by the unbundling.
+They still get paid by the seller on the deals that close.
 The buyer just stops asking the closer to also be the researcher.

 Step four: keep a Thai property lawyer engaged for title and transfer.
-Lawyers are a third function — legal review — that is also frequently bundled badly.
+Lawyers are a third function, legal review, that is also frequently bundled badly.
 Keep it separate.
 Three functions, three professionals, three different incentive structures, one decision worth getting right.

 Frequently Asked Questions